tlranda/ytopt/ytopt/benchmark/plopperREADME.md

 ### Optional Persistence

-Derive a plopper from the LazyPlopper rather than the base Plopper object to automatically gain access to powerful persistence behavior.
+Derive a plopper from the LazyPlopper rather than the base Plopper object to automatically gain access to persistence behavior: recalling prior evaluations and immediately reporting the previously noted objective value rather than re-evaluating them.
 There are a few optional parameters to control serialization frequency and what cache file is loaded (allowing separate caches ie: for different systems)

 To use, simply take your existing plopper derivative: